IBM/detect-secrets-stream/docs/detect-secrets-suite-faq.md

 `detect-secrets-suite` server runs a delta (diff) scan for each commit included in the git push.

-### What is delta (diff) scan?
+### What is a delta (diff) scan?
 Are there any other scan types?

 The different types of scans are:

 - Delta (diff) scan: scans the delta piece of any file modified or added by a commit.
-Suppose you have a file containing 1000 lines and you edit one line in it, it will only scan several lines surrounding the modified line.
-This is the behavior for `detect-secrets-suite` the pre-receive scan.
+Suppose you have a file containing 1000 lines and you edit one line, only several lines surrounding the modified line will be scanned.
+This is the behavior for the `detect-secrets-suite` pre-receive scan.
-- Shallow scan: scan all (non-binary) files at the current commit.
+- Shallow scan: scans all (non-binary) files at the current commit.
 This is the default behavior for the `detect-secrets-suite` [developer](https://github.com/IBM/detect-secrets) tool.